-To get an approval, the borrower must to have a middle credit score of at least a 620 and have no late housing payments for at least one year.
+To get approval, the borrower must have a middle credit score of at least a 620 and have no late housing payments for at least one year.
 If the applicant had a bankruptcy or foreclosure in their past, they must show that an acceptable amount of time has passed since then.

 USDA loan credit requirements use the following conditions for approval:

 - Middle FICO credit score of 620 or above.

 - No late payments in the last year.